History of Saint Paul, Minnesota: First people

-As many as 37 burial Mounds were constructed by the Hopewell culture, one of several Native American Mound builders approximately 2000 years ago.
+As many as 37 burial mounds were constructed by the Hopewell culture, one of several Native American Mound builders approximately 2000 years ago at present-day Indian Mounds Park.
 The dead were buried with artifacts, indicating a religious tradition.
-The mounds built by the Hopewell culture were built in a distinctive fashion, burying the deceased's ashes; the Dakota Indians later used the same site to bury their dead, wrapping the bodies in animal skins.
-From about 1600 to 1837 the Dakota Indians lived near the site of the Mounds.
-Just below the mounds was a large cave at the base of the bluff.
-Carver's Cave was called by the Dakota, "Wakân Teepee"—sacred lodge, or dwelling of the Great Spirit.
-The entrance dimensions have varied over time, being changed by both nature and man.
-The interior dimensions have also changed, especially the height due the sedimentation of the lake inside.
-Hieroglyphics of rattlesnakes and bears were cut into the sandstone walls.
-Following the 1837 Treaty of St. Peters, the roughly 200 Sioux living on the bluffs of Saint Paul vacated the area and moved to the west side of the Mississippi River.
-The land was soon inhabited by French Voyageurs who staked claims to plots on Dayton's Bluff.
+The mounds built by the Hopewell culture were built in a distinctive fashion, burying the deceased's ashes; the Dakota people later used the same site to bury their dead, wrapping the bodies in animal skins.
+The Dakota lived near the site of the mounds in the village of Kaposia.
+Below the mounds was a large cave at the base of the bluff.
+Carver's Cave was called by the Dakota, "Wakan Tipi" ("sacred lodge", or "dwelling of the sacred").
+Petroglyphs of rattlesnakes and bears were cut into the sandstone walls.
+Following the 1837 Treaty of St. Peters, the roughly 200 Dakota living on the bluffs of Saint Paul vacated the area and moved to the west side of the Mississippi River.
+The land was soon colonized by French Voyageurs who staked claims to plots on Dayton's Bluff.

+Dakota people refer to the area encompassing Saint Paul as Bdóte, which they considered a site of creation.